asigalov61/asigalov61/README.md

 ### Hi there! 👋

-### My name is Alex and I am the creator and the maintainer of the Project Los Angeles which is dedicated to helping build fair, safe, ethical, and RIGHT Artificial General Instelligence for humanity!
+### My name is Alex and I am the creator and the maintainer of the Project Los Angeles which is dedicated to helping build fair, safe, ethical, and RIGHT Artificial General Intelligence for humanity!

 ***